You’re probably reading this guide because Call of Duty: Black Ops Cold War is not running properly on your computer. You’re not alone.

 - Set CPU Priority Management to Manual

 Best Audio Settings For Black Ops Cold War

-Let’s improve the audio settings a bit to make sure they are properly optimized for everyone.
+We also suggest you improve the audio settings a bit to make sure they are properly optimized.
+Just follow these two magic steps:

 - Make sure that you are in the Audio tab